Connecting to endpoints

-Apart from that, Modules and Plugins of a blockchain client can also expose endpoints as described in the guides about implementing endpoints for a module and creating an endpoint for a plugin, respectively.
+Furthermore, Modules and Plugins of a blockchain client can also expose endpoints.
+By default, Lisk exposes various module-based endpoints as well, an example of which is the Auth module endpoints.
+It is also possible to develop endpoints for custom modules and plugins.
+For more information, see implementing endpoints for a module and creating an endpoint for a plugin guides, respectively.

 Invoking via API client